balavenkataraman123/homeworkAI/README.md

 Convert your textbooks to a text file, run the python file questions.py, and enter the filepath and the questions.
 Needs NLTK.

-not recommended to use for doing homework, although it has a reasonable accuracy.
-I only did this to learn about NLP This does not work with math, or physics, or any subject that requires calculation.
-Recommended for history, geography(maybe), and comprehension questions
+not recommended to use for doing homework as you wont learn anything, although it has a reasonable accuracy.
+I only did this to learn about NLP
+This does not work with math, or physics, or any subject that requires calculation. works for history, geography(maybe), and comprehension questions